Skip to content

 • 📝 Rich details - comprehensive character information

-• 🖼️ Image support - attach character portraits and photos
+• 🖼️ Image support - attach character portraits (stored in character folders)

 • 🏷️ Tag system - quick reference tags for use in drafts